GSA/digitalgov.gov/content/news/2020/06/2020-06-30-bringing-our-humanity-work-5-ingredients.md

 # Short URL — https://go.usa.gov/
 short_url:
 date: 2020-06-30 7:00:00 -0500
-title: "Bringing Our Humanity to Work: 5 Ingredients for a Delightful Town Hall"
+title: "Bringing Our Human(ity) to Work: 5 Ingredients for a Delightful Town Hall"
-deck: "In this Bringing Our Humanity to Work series, we’re going to share what we believe are the best “meeting ingredients” for a variety of meeting experiences: large groups, teams, and small groups."
+deck: "In this Bringing Our Human(ity) to Work series, we’re going to share what we believe are the best “meeting ingredients” for a variety of meeting experiences: large groups, teams, and small groups."
 summary: "How to design impactful and engaging Town Hall or large group meetings."

 # see all topics at https://digital.gov/topics